EOPF-Sample-Service/xcube-eopf/docs/guide.md

     crs="EPSG:4326",
 )
 ```
-It uses the [xarray-eopf](https://eopf-sample-service.github.io/xarray-eopf/) backend
+It uses the [xarray-eopf](https://eopf-sample-service.github.io/xarray-eopf/) backend  as a reading routine to open the EOPF Zarr
-is used as a reading routine to open the EOPF Zarr Samples.
+Samples.

 > ⚠️ **Note**
 > `open_data()` builds a Dask graph and returns a lazy `xarray.Dataset`.